 This month I want to challenge you to plan a seasonal rhythm for your year.

 I’ll walk you through a few questions below to help with your planning.
-You’ll get the most out of this challenge if you actually write your answers down, so I also have a printable worksheet for you here (in color or black & white):
+You’ll get the most out of this challenge if you actually write your answers down, so sign up here to download your free June Rhythm Challenge worksheet.

 Let’s dive in!